-During the three months ended March 29, 2019 and March 30, 2018, the Company recorded \$25 thousand and \$0.1 million, respectively, as a reduction to net revenues in connection with amortization of the Warrant.
+During the three and nine months ended September 27, 2019, the Company recorded \$13.1 million, as a reduction to revenues in connection with amortization of the Warrant.
+During the three and nine months ended September 28, 2018, the Company recorded \$0.8 million and \$1.2 million, respectively, as a reduction to revenues in connection with amortization of the Warrant.